 >login.username:jsmithwill search for login items with

 >name:Turbo Taxwill search for any vault items with

 Turbo Taxspecified as the Name.

 >fields:Security Questionwill search for any vault items with a custom text field with the Name

 Wildcards and Advanced Search Parameters

-When constructing a full-text search, you can apply the asterisk (
+When searching specific fields, you can apply the asterisk (

 *) as a wildcard character for specified search values, for example: